deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 The Minimizer will improve the fit parameters even if the initial parameters guess is far from the best-fit values.
 However, if the initial guess is too far away, the Minimizer may not reach the best-fit parameters in a single run.
 If you think that may be the case, you can re-extract a new initial guess from the Simulator and SignalProcessor objects using ``make_LMFIT_params()``, create and initialize a new Minimizer object as before, and run again, i.e., restart at the beginning of this section.
-You may see that the fit improves and obtain a lower chi-squared value.
+You may see that the fit improves and gives a lower chi-squared value.